GeekFunkLabs/squishbox/docs/programming.rst

    sb.lcd.write("Grand Piano", row=1, align="right")

 Long text automatically scrolls when needed.
 Alignment is left by default.
+Non-scrolling text can be written on top of scrolling text to create partially-scrolling displays.

 The ``timeout=`` option overlays text for a specified number of seconds: